Red flannel hash is a riff on corned beef hash and this recipe is a vegetarian version with beets, rutabaga, and tempeh crumbles.

 Instructions

-Melt the butter in a large cast-iron pan over medium heat.
+- Melt the butter in the same pan over medium heat.
 Cook the onion until soft, about 5 minutes, stirring occasionally.
 Add the beets, rutabaga, carrots, and tempeh to the pan.
 Season with the salt and Worcestershire sauce and stir to combine.

 - Prep Time: 15